-Our urology team provides the only comprehensive pediatric urologic care in the region.
+Our urology team provides the only comprehensive pediatric urological care in the region.
 From diagnosis to treatment, our specialists are experts in all aspects of male and female urinary tract problems and genital diseases.
 We provide comprehensive care for infants and children of all ages.
-Treatment may include medical management as well as surgery.
+Treatment may include medical management as well as pediatric urology surgery.

 Why Choose Le Bonheur Children’s?

-- Our urology program is recognized nationally by U.S. News & World Report as a top pediatric urology program.
+- Our urology program in Memphis, Tennessee is recognized nationally by U.S. News & World Report as a top pediatric urology program.

 - Our facilities include complete urodynamics capability, which is a test to see how the bladder is working, and advanced diagnostic and imaging equipment.
 This allows us to get the best information about your child’s condition and customize treatment.